zigbeefordomoticz/Domoticz-Zigbee/readme.md

 `git pull`

-`git checkout stable  // will move you to the stable channel`
+`git checkout stable5  // will move you to the stable5 channel`

 `git checkout beta    // will move you to the beta channel`